 A Little Etsy Find

 Today on Etsy Watch, we have a ceramicist who has an extremely limited offering.
-Keira Thompson of Oakland-based OTY Ceramics has several bowls, mugs, and planters available, and we’re fans of all of these things.
-The speckled mustard-yellow bowls in particular are deserving of a home, and that home might just wind up being one of ours.
-Because there’s only one set for sale.
-We have a feeling this listing won’t last long.
+Keira Thompson of Oakland-based OTY Ceramics has several tumblers, dishes, and planters available, and we’re fans of all of these things.
+The speckled planters, in particular, are worthy of a spot on one of your shelves or side tables.

 Bright, Pleasant Everyday Bowls